Rudolf Bingel

-Rudolf Bingel (2 June 1882 - 22 September 1945) was a board chairman of Siemens-Schuckertwerke.
+Rudolf Bingel (2 June 1882 - 22 September 1945) was a German electrical engineer and executive who served as chairman of the executive board of Siemens-Schuckertwerke.
 The 'Bingelhaus' at 67 Werner-von-Siemens Strasse in Erlangen (housing some Siemens industrial departments) is named after him.

 Life

 Education and rise through Siemens

 His father Christian (15 February 1850 - 26 May 1905) ran an inn and moved to Wiesbaden from Langschied in the Taunus.
 His mother Marie Diefenbach (1847–1924) came from Laufenselden.
-Born in Wiesbaden, Bingel attended attended the engineering school at Bingen from 1904 to 1907, graduating with a degree in electrical engineering.
+Born in Wiesbaden, Bingel attended the engineering school at Bingen from 1904 to 1907, graduating with a degree in electrical engineering.
 In 1904 he married Frieda Joost, daughter of the hairdresser Karl Joost (1850–1904) and his wife Josefine Schmitt.
 The couple had no children.

-He gained his first job on 1 August 1907 at Siemens-Schuckert's factory in Mannheim and was appointed chief engineer two years later.
-After the latter appointment he specialized in electrically-powered cranes and their drives.
-He was appointed head of the industrial department in 1913 and the following year he was granted commercial power of attorney and appointed to the Technical Directorate.
-After a few years, he assumed the responsibilities of a director.
+He got his first job on August 1, 1907, at Siemens-Schuckert's factory in Mannheim and was promoted to chief engineer two years later.
+From then on, he focused on electrically powered cranes and their drives.
+In 1913, he became head of the industrial department, and the following year he was granted commercial power of attorney and joined the Technical Directorate.
+A few years later, he took on the role of director..

 On 1 October 1924 he moved to Berlin as a deputy member of the firm's executive board.
-He was also made head of the shipbuilding department in 1926, in addition to his management duties leading the industrial department alongside Otto Krell, h.
-On 11 November 1927 he was made an full member of the firm's executive board, gaining an honorary engineering doctorate from the Technical University of Braunschweig in 1929.
-He was made the executive board's Deputy Chairman in 1937 and two years later its Chairman.
+He was also made head of the shipbuilding department in 1926, in addition to his management duties leading the industrial department alongside Otto Krell.
+On 11 November 1927 he was made a full member of the firm's executive board, gaining an honorary engineering doctorate from the Technical University of Braunschweig in 1929.
+He was made the executive board's deputy chairman in 1937 and two years later its chairman.